Skip to main content

 What is the NJ Angel Investor Tax Credit?

 The NJ Angel Investor Tax Credit Program provides a 10% NJ income tax credit to investors who make qualifying investments in NJ-certified technology, life sciences, or clean energy startups.
-To attract NJ investors through this program, your startup must be certified by the NJ Economic Development Authority (NJEDA) as a qualified NJ-based company.
-I help startups navigate the NJEDA certification process and help investors properly claim the credit.
+To attract NJ investors through this program, the startup must be certified by the NJ Economic Development Authority (NJEDA) as a qualified NJ-based company.
+The certification process involves an NJEDA application, and investors claim the credit on their NJ income tax return.

 Work with a NJ CPA